rwinzinger/CUB-codesamples-1/README.md

 You can insert data into the database with simple endpoints in the customer- and article service.
 Just enter their adresses in the browser:

 http://localhost:9100/customersrv/api/v1/populate or http://localhost:9300/articlesrv/api/v1/populate (please use the ports you assigned to the services at startup)

+If you have (security) problems while accessing the services from the HTML/JavaScript, this is most likely due to CORS (by default your browser might not allow you other URLs than the one where the initial page was loaded from).
+Please check how to override this feature in your browser for running the demo.